DataDog/documentation/content/en/administrators_guide/plan.md

 ### Resource tagging

-Datadog is a tool for correlating machine data, the application that's running on it, and its physical descriptors.
-It can cross-reference an individual piece of data against any other piece, regardless of type.
-For example, query data on database hosts can be compared to worker thread pool size on web server hosts, with all the logs from both hosts displayed in-line.
+Datadog is a tool for correlating machine data with the running applications and its physical descriptors.
+It can cross-reference an individual piece of data against others, regardless of type.
+For example, compare query data on database hosts with web server host worker thread pool sizes, displaying logs from both hosts in-line.

 Hostname, cloud regions, operating system version, and IP are just some of the automatically applied resource attributes.
 Additionally, Datadog allows you to generate custom tags such as cost-code, AppName, environment, and version.

-Datadog's strength lies in its capability to maintain and manage a unified vocabulary.
-The platform also includes built-in data.
-[Unified Service Tagging][1] consists of reserved tags that enable telemetry correlation across all features of the Datadog Platform.
+Datadog's strength lies in its capability to maintain and manage a unified vocabulary and includes built-in data features.
+[Unified Service Tagging][1] uses reserved tags that enable telemetry correlation across all features of the Datadog Platform.

 Tags are `key:value` pairs or simple values.
 They add dimension to application performance data and infrastructure metrics.
-Before you begin monitoring with Datadog, it's important to take advantage of the tagging capabilities that your platforms offer as Datadog automatically imports these tags through its integrations.
+Before you begin monitoring with Datadog, take advantage of the tagging capabilities that your platforms offer, as Datadog automatically imports these tags through its integrations.
 The following table is a representation of how `key:value` pairs work and whether the tags are added automatically or manually.

 | TAG                  | KEY            | VALUE         |  METHOD     |
 |----------------------|----------------|---------------| ---------------|